 veraPDF Implementation Checker

 The Implementation Checker parses and analyzes PDF documents.
-It outputs two types of report: a report describing the PDF document and its metadata and a Validation Report describing conformance to PDF/A flavours.
+It outputs two types of report: a report describing the PDF document and its metadata and a Validation Report describing conformance to PDF/A and PDF/UA flavours.

 veraPDF Metadata Fixer

 The Metadata Fixer makes a limited set of fixes to metadata within PDF documents, such as removal of the PDF/A flag in the case of a non-conforming document, or the repair of broken XMP metadata, if bad XMP is the only error preventing a legitimate PDF/A flag.
 The Metadata Fixer produces a fixed version of the original document and a Metadata Fixing Report, which describes the fixes attempted, and their success or failure.